Pritam-Sethuraman/Pritam-Sethuraman/README.md

 ## Hi there I'm Pritam Sethuraman, 👋

-I'm Graduate student at Concordia University pursuing Master's of Engineering in Electrical and Computer Engineering
+I'm a graduate student at Concordia University pursuing Master's of Engineering in Electrical and Computer Engineering

 ## Languages and Tools 🧰
 <p align="center">